LDGerrits/QuickZone/docs/intro.md

 local ReplicatedStorage = game:GetService('ReplicatedStorage')
 local QuickZone = require(ReplicatedStorage.QuickZone)

--- 1. Create a Group
--- LocalPlayerGroup automatically tracks the client's character (including respawns) local myPlayer = QuickZone.LocalPlayerGroup()
+-- Create a LocalPlayerGroup that automatically tracks the client's character (including respawns) local myPlayer = QuickZone.LocalPlayerGroup()

--- 2. Create an Observer
+-- Create an Observer that holds the behavior with a priority of 42.
--- The Observer holds the behavior.
-We subscribe it to our player group. local swimObserver = QuickZone.Observer() swimObserver:subscribe(myPlayer)
+-- If this player is inside multiple zones, the higher priority observer will 'win'. local swimObserver = QuickZone.Observer(42) swimObserver:subscribe(myPlayer)

 -- Connect the events (Note: Events return cleanup functions)